 We Is Blaze — Bakersfield’s last stand

 Professional, affiliated baseball has been around in Bakersfield, California since 1941… all the way up through 2016, when the Bakersfield Blaze played out their final games of the summer, packed up, and shipped out to North Carolina.
-Leaving behind a loyal-to-the-death front office staff, a few dozen (seriously) fans, and their historic, quirky former home in Sam Lynn Ballpark, that was it for affiliated ball in Bakersfield.
-We Is Blaze, set for release in June, 2017 tells the story of those employees, players, and fans in the final summer of pro ball in Kern County.
+Leaving behind a loyal-to-the-death front office staff, a few dozen (seriously, only a few dozen) fans, and their historic, quirky former home in Sam Lynn Ballpark, that was it for affiliated ball in Bakersfield.
+We Is Blaze, set for release at the end of 2018, tells the story of those employees, players, and fans in the final summer of pro ball in Kern County.

 And yes, the book will explain its grammatically incorrect title, too.